Piñatex

-Piñatex ([piɲaˈteks]) is a non-biodegradable leather alternative made from cellulose fibres extracted from pineapple leaves, PLA (polylactic acid), and petroleum-based resin.
-Piñatex was developed by Dr Carmen Hijosa and first presented at the PhD graduate exhibition at the Royal College of Art, London.
+Piñatex ([piɲaˈteks]) is the trade name for a non-biodegradable leather alternative made from cellulose fibres extracted from pineapple leaves, PLA (polylactic acid), and petroleum-based resin.
+Piñatex was developed by Carmen Hijosa and first presented at the PhD graduate exhibition at the Royal College of Art, London.
 Piñatex is manufactured and distributed by Hijosa's company Ananas Anam Ltd.

 Development

 Piñatex's development began when Hijosa was working as consultant in the leather goods industry in the Philippines in the 1990s.
 She observed the leather produced there was poor quality, environmentally unsustainable and involved a hazardous production process for those working in the industry.
 Hijosa was inspired by the barong tagalog, a traditional Philippine garment worn untucked over an undershirt and made of pineapple fibers.
 She then spent seven years developing the product through a PhD at the Royal College of Art in London, and joint collaborations with Bangor University in Wales, Northampton Leather Technology Center, Leitat Technological Centre in Spain, alongside NonWoven Philippines Inc. in Manila, and Bonditex S.A., a textile finishing company in Spain.